ccb-hms/ontology-mapper/README.md

 The basic use of the tool requires a `source` file containing a list of terms to map to the given `target` ontology:
 `python text2term.py -s unstruct_terms.txt -t http://www.ebi.ac.uk/efo/efo.owl`

+Set the minimum acceptable similarity score for mapping each given term to an ontology term using `-min`:
+`python text2term.py -s unstruct_terms.txt -t efo.owl -min 0.8`
+The mapped terms returned will have been determined to be 0.8 similar to their source terms in a 0-1 scale.

 Exclude deprecated ontology terms (declared as such via *owl:deprecated true*) using `-d`:
 `python text2term.py -s unstruct_terms.txt -t efo.owl -d`

-Constrain the mapping to only ontology terms whose IRIs (identifiers) start with a given string, specified using `-iri`:
+Constrain the mapping to ontology terms whose IRIs (identifiers) start with a given string, specified using `-iri`:
 `python text2term.py -s unstruct_terms.txt -t efo.owl -iri http://www.ebi.ac.uk/efo/EFO`
 Here, because the EFO ontology reuses terms from other ontologies such as ChEBI and GO, the non-EFO terms would be excluded.